Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 When selecting a rain jacket, consider its fit.
 Many jackets offer options such as Standard, Average, and Regular fits.
 However, there are also some out there that provide a more unique fit.
 For example, the Decathlon Quechua has a more tailored cut, while the Finisterre Women’s Stormbird is fairly roomy, and the Cotopaxi Cielo Rain Jacket has a boxy fit.
 If you anticipate wearing thicker midlayers underneath, sizing up might be necessary.

 Another important factor to contemplate is the jacket’s back length.
 While most jackets nowadays incorporate a drop hem or a longer hem for enhanced coverage from behind, this feature isn’t universal.
-On our list, drop hems range from 27 inches, as seen in The North Face Women’s Alta Vista, to more ample coverage of 33 inches, like The North Face Papsura.
+On our list, drop hems range from 27 inches, as seen in The North Face Women’s Alta Vista, to more ample coverage as seen on the Finisterre Stormbird.
 The longer the hem, the more coverage it provides, especially while on the move.

 Pockets